See Snow Patrol On Their UK And Ireland Tour Dates

 Snow Patrol have announced a winter tour in support of their seventh album Wildness.

-The Chasing Cars stars will kick off their arena run, which includes two dates in Ireland at Belfast's SSE Arena on 7 December and Dublin's 3Arena on 11 December, at Newcastle's Metro Radio Arena on 5 December, with more dates to be confirmed in due course.
+The Chasing Cars band will kick off their arena run, which includes two dates in Ireland at Belfast's SSE Arena on 7 December and Dublin's 3Arena on 11 December, at Newcastle's Metro Radio Arena on 5 December, with more dates to be confirmed in due course.

 Announcing The Wildness Tour, frontman Gary Lightbody wrote on Twitter: "So excited to announce the first UK and Ireland shows today.
 Can’t wait to play.
 There will be more shows announced.
 This is just the first batch.
 So happy to get back on tour! gLx”